-I’m a gluten-free recipe creator, wellness blogger and home detoxification expert.
-I show women with leaky guts how to take a proactive, holistic approach to wellness by sharing nutrient dense recipes, and sustainable lifestyle modifications that are easy to implement in everyday life.
+I’m a Certified Nutrition Coach, gluten-free recipe creator, and home detoxification expert with a focus on gut health.
+I show burned-out women with digestive issues how to take a proactive, holistic approach to healing by sharing nutrient-dense recipes, and sustainable lifestyle tips that are easy to implement in everyday life.

 I don’t know about you, but once the colder temperatures of winter come to town, I become allergic to cold food and beverages (ok, not really, I just find them repulsive).
 I drink warm water and herbal tea religiously all winter to stay warm.
 As such, I have a penchant for creamy drinks that taste like dessert but without the inflammatory side effects of a blood-sugar spike.
 This is how I came up with a recipe for healthy hot chocolate with ginger and collagen.
 While I prefer it warm, it’s just as delicious cold if you want a late-morning pick-me-up in the summer.